elzenary/CPP-ND/projects/capstone/readME.md

     * the application can be found in /src folder

 * Step 4: Document Your Work
-    * the detils are mentioned below
+    * the details are mentioned below

 ## Dependencies for Running Locally
 * cmake >= 3.7